-#1 Index funds have low expense ratios: Index funds are not actively managed by a portfolio manager or fund manager and so as a result they are no high annual fees passed on to investors.
+Index funds are not actively managed by a portfolio manager or fund manager and so as a result they are no high annual fees passed on to investors.
 Most index funds have really low expense ratios of less than 0.05% of the funds assets (paid to brokerage firms) which means you keep more of your returns in your pocket which can grow towards your retirement.

-#2 You are not trying to outperform the stock market: Outperforming the stock market is the goal and promise that many fund managers make with the funds they select and manage.
+Outperforming the stock market is the goal and promise that many fund managers make with the funds they select and manage.
 With index funds, you know what you are getting as you are simply tracking an index, so if the index rises 10% then your index fund will also rise 10%, if the index declines 5%, then your index fund will also decline 5%.

 Why is this a benefit?
 Well, based on a study done by Standard and Poors - "The majority of managers underperformed the benchmark".
 The study shows, a mutual fund that promises to outperform the stock market has a high chance of underperforming.
 Wouldn't you rather know what you are getting?

-#3 You get a wide array of diversification: By investing in a US total market index fund your money is invested across the entire US stock market.
+By investing in a US total market index fund your money is invested across the entire US stock market.
 Now how's that for diversification?